A Policy Optimization Method Towards Optimal-time Stability: Details of Theoretical Analysis

-Furthermore, we find that when $\mathcal {L}(s) = c_\pi (s) + \lambda \mathbb E_{s^\prime \sim \mathcal P_\pi} \mathcal L(s^\prime) $ holds, our theorem is corresponding to the Theorem 1 in \citep{han2020actor}.
 That means we extend the previous method to a more general case.
 To be specific, the introduction of $\lambda$ enlarges the solution space of the policy.
-Thus, it facilitates the policy to find the optimal point as well as maintain the system's stability.
+Thus, it facilitates the policy to find the optimal point while maintaining the system's stability.

 \end{proof}